-TGaz editor: Change line starting at P27L18 as:
+TGaz editor: Change line starting at P27L18 as (#1116):

-The UL Rep subfield signals the number of repetitions N_REP of the HE LTF symbols in the corresponding HE TB Ranging NDP or HE Ranging NDP from the STA indicated in the AID12/RID12 subfield.
+The UL Rep subfield signals the number of repetitions N_REP of the HE LTF symbols in the corresponding HE TB Ranging NDP from the STA indicated in the AID12/RID12 subfield.

-TGaz editor: Add line starting at P29L16 as:
+TGaz editor: Add line starting at P29L16 as (#1116):

-The Ranging Trigger frame of Passive Location Sounding subvariant follows the definition of the Ranging Trigger frame of Sounding subvariant except that the RA field is set to the broadcast address.
+The Ranging Trigger frame of Passive Location Sounding subvariant follows the definition of the Ranging Trigger frame of Sounding subvariant except that the RA field is set to the broadcast address and the UL Rep subfield signals the number of repetitions N_REP of the HE LTF symbols in the corresponding HE Ranging NDP from the STA indicated in the AID12/RID12 subfield.